itsrcu/gtg/README.md

 * Your SteamID will be visible above the lookup section: `You are currently signed in as 76561198#########.
 Click this or your avatar in the navbar to view your profile.`

 ### steamVanityLink
-A custom URL you can set that will redirect to your Steam profile
+A custom URL you can set that will redirect to your Steam profile.

-Navigating to https://steamcommunity.com/my will redirect you to the value you set it as, for example, https://steamcommunity.com/id/###, where ### is your vanity/custom link
+Navigating to https://steamcommunity.com/my will redirect you to the value you set it as, for example, https://steamcommunity.com/id/###, where ### is your vanity/custom link.

 ### sessionID
 A 24 character long hex string, used in the `steamLoginSecure` cookie.
-This renews every 24 hours
+This renews every 24 hours.

 **Method A)**
 * Open your Steam Community Profile (https://steamcommunity.com/my)